Chapter 15 : Choose Wisely

 Before Bea could let out an indignant huff, the floor began moving away and she squawked as she found a handhold.
 Tossing her hair back, she pushed herself up to a sitting position.
 The broom lurched forward, and she flung her two flailing arms around Scorpius as she held on for dear life.

-"Do you know how to control this thing?
+"Do you know how to control this thing?" she shrieked.

 "Not a clue!"